Toucandy/data-index/README.md

 2. Not only an access from the end of a list is added, but also an access from any user-defined place, i.e. from the middle.

-# How is is done?
+# How is this done?

 The concept of a list index was invented anew.
 What is an access to a list by index anyway?
 Well, this is a function of two arguments that takes a list and a some abstract *place*, and returns a value from the *place*.
 This *place* must be defined in a list-independent way.
 These are examples of such *places*: the third element from the beginning, the second element from the end, the middle.
-Well, that's how it can be done:
+That's how it can be done:

 ```haskell
 newtype Index i = Index (forall a . [a] -> i)